-Ben’s research focuses on public opinion, particularly mass orientations towards government, political or institutional trust (on which I am currently writing a book) and attitudes towards democracy and democratic processes.
+Ben’s research focuses on public opinion, particularly mass orientations towards government, political or institutional trust (on which he is currently writing a book) and attitudes towards democracy and democratic processes.
 He has also conducted research on the nature, design and effects of political institutions, and on citizen opinion towards electoral reform and devolution in Britain.
 Ben’s teaching focuses on public opinion and political behaviour at both undergraduate and postgraduate levels.

-I teach core Politics modules, as well as contributing to teaching on the Masters in Political Psychology.
+Ben teaches core Politics modules, as well as contributing to teaching on the Masters in Political Psychology.

-Current research students:
+Current research students